XAU

 Gold

-Explore over 50 years of gold price data from the end of the gold standard to today.
+Over 50 years of gold price data, from the end of the gold standard to today.
 Decade-by-decade analysis with interactive charts and inflation-adjusted prices.

 Interactive Chart